Criminal Law

 3. Damage to Property

-Disagreements with apartment neighbours, noise, property damage can become subject of criminal and civil proceedings.
+Disagreements with apartment neighbours, noise, and property damage can become the subject of criminal and civil proceedings.

 4. Fraud and Personalised Attacks

-Foreigners suffering fraud are in complainant position; in this case, our law firm follows the client's right before court as victim's counsel.
+Foreigners suffering fraud are in the complainant's position; in this case, our law firm follows the client's right before court as victim's counsel.

 5. Sexual Offences